ChilliCream/graphql-platform/website/src/blog/2019-01-24-schema-stitching.md

 }
 ```

-In real life this schema would boast a lot more information about our customer but this will surfice for our little demo.
+In real life this schema would boast a lot more information about our customer but this will surface for our little demo.

 And our second schema dealing with the insurance contracts looks like the following: